Plugins

 Returns the full inspection data for a system –facts, derivations, constraints, requirements, and resolver status.
 If no name is provided, inspects the first registered system.

-// Get a full snapshot of facts, derivations, constraints, and resolver status
+// Get a full snapshot of constraints, requirements, and resolver status

 __DIRECTIVE__.inspect('my-app');